-Figure 5-4 - Two amps into a CAB block set to STEREO mode
+Figure 5-4 Two Amp Blocks into a STEREO Cab

-CAB (TYPE) - Sets the cabinet type by selecting from 100+ "FACTORY" and 100 "USER" IRs.
-Cabinet types are listed in the table in section on p.156.
+"FACTORY" and 100 "USER" IRs.
+Cabinet types are listed in the table in section on p.161.

 SPKR SIZE - This control "scales" the IR to simulate shrinking or enlarging the virtual speaker.
 This effect can be used to shift where the tone "sits" in a mix, or to create dramatic effects.
 Subtle settings (0.9-1.1) will sound most natural.
-When the MODE of the CAB block is set to STEREO, SPKR SIZE is not offered.
+SPKR SIZE is not offered in STEREO modes or when the selected IR is running in UltraRes.